 RSVP "Members Only: The Literarians"

 The Literarians is a free discussion group open to members of The Center.
 The Literarians read a wide variety of contemporary fiction.
 The group is led by our librarian Allison Escoto.
-New members are welcome throughout the year!
+New participants are welcome throughout the year!